b2io/handbook/day-to-day.md

 ## We Use

 Every team member is welcome to choose their hardware, software, and development environment.
-In addition to Zoom for both internal and external meetings, and Harvest for time tracking, we use:
+In addition to Google Meet for both internal and external meetings, and Harvest for time tracking, we use:

 - Slack: daily communication
-- Github: remote version control
+- Github: remote version control and project management
-- Jira: project management
-- Google Suite: document storage and email
+- Google Suite: meetings, document storage and email
 - Know Your Team: 1 on 1 meetings

 Team members recommend some of the following tools for personal workflow: